djl997/laravel-search-query-builder/README.md

 User::search(['name', 'bio'], $search)->get();
 ```

 This will generate a query where "Cesar" is LIKE the `name` or LIKE `bio` column.
-Also, the search term is wrapped between `%` to check (a part of) the string is present in the records.
+For clarification, the search term is wrapped between `%...%` to check if (a part of) the string is present.

 ### Multiple search terms
-You can also pass multiple search terms in the search.
-User testing showed that exploding on spaces leads to an unwanted number of results in most cases.
-To reach multiple search terms, users must add a `,` between each term in the search input.
+You can also perform multiple searches at once by separating them with a komma.

 ```php
 $search = 'Cesar, Victoria';